queezythegreat/arduino-cmake/README.rst

     #include "my_library.h"

 Based on this include, **Arduino CMake** is expecting to find a library that has a directory name **my_libray** (and within that directory the header **my_library.h**).
-If the directory name does not match the header **Arduino CMake** won't consider that directory as a Arduino Library (see `Arduino Libraries`_).
+If the directory name does not match the header, it won't be consider Arduino Library (see `Arduino Libraries`_).

-If the library being used is located in a non-standard location (not in the **Arduino SDK** or next to the firmware), then that directory must registered with **Arduino CMake**.
+When a library being used is located in a non-standard location (not in the **Arduino SDK** or next to the firmware), then that directory must registered.
 To tell **Arduino CMake** to search for libraries in a non-standard directory, use the following::

     link_directories(path_to_directory_containing_libraries)

-Remember to use this command before defining any firmware, which requires any of the libraries located in that directory.
+Remember to **use this command before defining any firmware**, depending on libraries located in that directory.